arkency/posts/posts/2019-09-03-10-lessons-learnt-from-the-ruby-refactoring-kata-tennis-game.md

 ## Lessons learnt

-1. Don’t trust the tests
+## 1. Don’t trust the tests

-At first, I thought that the tests five me enough coverage, that I can do the initial refactoring safely.
+At first, I thought that the tests give me enough coverage, that I can do the initial refactoring safely.
 However, it’s only over time that I learnt what are the drawbacks of the current tests design.
 The main problem is this code:

 ```ruby
   def play_game(tennisGameClass, p1Points, p2Points, p1Name, p2Name)